wudiCBH/sample-of-work-for-application/Readme.md

   <img src="./assests/dynamic_real.gif" alt="dynamic_real" width="750">
 </div>

+**Key Ideas**

+- When faced with cluttered environments and dynamic objectives, many navigation methods show limited performance.
+In contrast, RL excels in tasks that are difficult to analyze or model.
+- The novel network framework, combining attention layers and CNNs, is designed to extract spatial and temporal features from multi-modal inputs, significantly enhancing navigation performance.
+- DVO (Deterministic Velocity Obstacles) is an improved version of the Velocity Obstacles algorithm.
+The key improvement is replacing the sampling-based approach with an analytical method, which greatly enhances computational efficiency during the training process.
+It has been demonstrated that providing such guidance is particularly beneficial during the early stages of training.
+- Curriculum learning plays a crucial role in training.
+Starting the agent with overly difficult tasks often results in poor performance, even if a policy is eventually learned.
+Gradual task progression is essential for effective training.
+- Sim-to-Real transfer is especially challenging due to a significant system delay of approximately 0.7 seconds.
+This delay, caused by coil mutual inductance, is nearly impossible to eliminate.
+By incorporating this delay into the simulation, the resulting policy became conservative.

 **My Contribution**

 - Responsible for independently designing and implementing the network workframe in simulation, as well as tuning parameters for optimal performance.